Business & Law

 We're also responsive to industry needs, offering niche market courses tailored to industry demands.

-Business major subjects like Accounting are well-regarded by industry; the Accounting major is accredited by CPA Australia, the Institute of Chartered Accountants Australia and Institute of Public Accountants.
+Bachelor of Commerce major subjects like Accounting are well-regarded by industry; the Accounting major is professionally accredited by CPA Australia, the Institute of Chartered Accountants Australia and New Zealand and the Institute of Public Accountants.

 Our practical, hands-on approach to learning will also give you opportunities to participate in work placements, internships, study tours and more.

-To help you choose a career direction, we've grouped similar fields of work into study areas across ECU – Business & Law is one of those study areas.
+At ECU, we group similar fields of work into study areas – Business & Law is one of them.

-Within each study area you can choose a degree, for example a Bachelor of Business or a Bachelor of Law.
+Within each study area you can choose a degree, for example a Bachelor of Commerce or a Bachelor of Law.

 For some degrees, you can choose a speciality, or major, like Marketing, Human Resource Management, Accounting or Finance.